Taken from the March/April 2018 issue of the Women's Health Activist Newsletter.

 Throughout our time at Urban Retreat, we have workshops with our specific programs and conference sessions where we can mingle with all of the youth organizers and soak up the knowledge and experience that different youth activists are bringing to the space.
 My favorite workshops have ranged from topics like self-care to the U.S.’ reproductive imperialism.

 When we aren’t in sessions, all of us are enjoying our time together in D.C. — taking selfies, planning to take over the world, etc. This year, after our amazing keynote speech from trans activist CeCe McDonald, we all headed down to the ballroom for a talent show and dance party, where we were blown away by a lip sync routine performed to The Cheetah Girls and some incredible poetry.
 We woke up early the next day to lobby to end Federal funding for abstinence-only-until-marriage education.
 Rather than dressing formally for the Hill, we wore clothing in which we felt like our whole/true selves.
-As an Alabamian now living in Louisiana, lobbying on the Hill is filled with a lot of rejection.
-With crew of incredible activists at my side, it feels exhilarating and powerful.
+As an Alabamian now living in Louisiana, lobbying on the Hill can be filled with a lot of rejection.
+But with a crew of incredible activists at my side, it feels exhilarating and powerful.